distributhor/arango-bsd/README.md

 const cursor = await db.driver.query(aql`FOR d IN user FILTER d.name LIKE ${name} RETURN d`)
 ```

-But since it is used soo often, there is a shorthand for convenience.
+In the case of the `	query` method (because it is used so much), there is a version available without having to use `.driver` first.

 ```javascript
 const cursor = await db.query(aql`FOR d IN user FILTER d.name LIKE ${name} RETURN d`)
 ```

 This returns the standard `ArangoJS` cursor.
-If you simply want to return all results immediately, and not bother with the array cursor (equivalent to invoking `cursor.all()`, the usual warnings apply) ...
+If you simply want to return all results immediately, and not bother with the array cursor (equivalent to invoking `cursor.all()` - the usual warnings apply) ...

 ```javascript
 const results = await db. returnAll(aql`FOR d IN user FILTER d.name LIKE ${name} RETURN d`)